 Su joined the Foundation in December 2019, originally as Great Get Together Campaign Director.
-In October 2020 she moved to head up the Stronger Communities team, and became Interim CEO in February of this year.
+In October 2020 she moved to head up the Stronger Communities team, and was appointed CEO in June 2021.
 She has a varied background, including jobs in the arts, charities, media and sports organisations.
 Outside of the Foundation, she is a Trustee of the Bishopsgate Institute and the National Paralympic Heritage Trust.

 Jessie joined the Foundation in 2018 having previously worked in fundraising for Women for Women International UK, the Karenni National Women's Organisation in Myanmar and MHA.
 Outside of her work at the Foundation, Jessie is a professional Irish dancer and has toured America, Europe and Asia with Riverdance.

 Nathan joined the team late in 2019 after spending two years in Brussels working for a digital communications agency.
 Prior to that, he worked with the University of Glasgow Social Media team and the Glasgow Guardian newspaper.
 Outside of the Foundation, he enjoys theatre and museums and spends too long on TikTok.